Beckhoff-USA-Community/EventVideoPlayback/README.md

 Find the latest up-to-date [documentation here](https://beckhoff-usa-community.github.io/EventVideoPlayback/) on GitHub pages, or you can find them after install under the install path `/Documentation`.

+## Example Projects

+The latest examples for using EventVideoPlayback are held in a seperate [GitHub repository here](https://github.com/Beckhoff-USA-Community/EventVideoPlayback_Samples).

 ## Repository Structure

 ```